howar31/Trove-AHK-AutoFish/README.md

  > This path is currently hard-coded in AHK script.
 So if you want to change the path you may modify the script yourself.

 # Usage
-1. Double click script file **AutoFish.ahk** to execute the script.
+1. Double click script file **TroveAutoFish.ahk** to execute the script.
 > A _green H_ icon will show up when the script is running.
 If you can not execute the script, make sure you have AutoHotKey correctlly installed.

 2. Open **Trove**, find a pool, and press **F11** to start auto fishing.